misiektoja/spotify_profile_monitor/README.md

 <a id="spotify-oauth-app"></a>
 #### Spotify OAuth App

-Can be used as a standalone mode, but also as a secondary mode to either a `cookie` or `client` token source method to retrieve playlist and user information (required due to restrictions introduced by Spotify on December 22, 2025).
+This mode can be used as a standalone token source.
+Its credentials can also be retained as an optional legacy Web API fallback for `cookie` or `client` mode, but they are no longer required for public playlist retrieval.

 This method uses an official Spotify Web API (Client Credentials OAuth flow).